cherise215/advchain/README.md

 # Adversarial Data Augmentation with Chained Transformations (AdvChain)

-This repo contains the pytorch implementation of adversarial data augmentation, which supports to perform adversarial training on a chain of image photometric transformations and geometric transformations for improved consistency regularization.
+This repo contains the pytorch implementation of adversarial data augmentation, which supports to perform adversarial training on a chain of image photometric transformations and geometric transformations for improved consistency regularization.[Paper](https://authors.elsevier.com/sd/article/S1361-8415(22)00230-4)
 Please cite our work if you find it useful in your work.

 ## License: